 3.2 If an operator intends to apply for a new premises licence under Part 8 of the Act then a local risk assessment must be carried out.
-That assessment should be based on how the premises are proposed to operate at the premises location and must take into account the local area.
+That assessment should be based on how the premises are proposed to operate at the premises location and must take into account the local area (please see paragraphs 5.3 to 5.6).
 The completed assessment should be provided with the application for a new premises licence upon submission to the Licensing Authority.